Sophie (song)

 "Sophie" is a song by New Zealand band Goodshirt written, sung and produced by Gareth Thomas.
-The track became the band's only New Zealand number-one single in May 2002 and was the 18th-highest-selling single of the year there.
+Released as the fourth single from the band's debut studio album Good, the track became the band's only New Zealand number-one single in May 2002 and was the country's 18th-highest-selling single of the year.

 Music video

 Filmed in a continuous take, the music video shows a young woman listening to music on headphones, unaware that burglars (played by Goodshirt) are behind her, stealing everything in her flat.
 The video won Best Music Video at the 2003 New Zealand Music Awards.